derekTurner/Javascript-Games_Fund-23/Block_3/section_1d/dev.md

 }
 ```

-The function setupCounterdefines a local variable counter with starting value zero and a private function 'setCounter' which will display the count value passed as a parameter to the HTMLButtonElement represented by the parameter 'element'.
+The function setupCounter defines a local variable counter with starting value zero and a private function 'setCounter' which will display the count value passed as a parameter to the HTMLButtonElement represented by the parameter 'element'.

 An event listener is added to the button which will call setCounter with an incremented value on each click.